sadisteffl/Sadi-Steffl-Sample-Portfolio/4. Hardening/Modules/README.md

 Automating AWS Account Hardening for Scalable Security

 ## The Challenge: Consistent Security at Scale
-As Poolside grow's, they will be provisioning new AWS accounts for different environments, projects, and services.
+As Wiz grow's, they will be provisioning new AWS accounts for different environments, projects, and services.
 A critical challenge is ensuring that every new account has a strong, consistent security baseline from the moment it's created.
 Manually configuring security settings, especially for user authentication, is error-prone, inefficient, and leads to configuration drift, creating potential security gaps.

 My goal is to automate this process to guarantee that every IAM user in any new AWS account is governed by a robust password policy without requiring manual intervention.